Section 0306 FLOODLAND REGULATIONS

 Note: Where the flood profiles are based on established base flood elevations from a FIRM, FEMA must also approve any map amendment pursuant to Subsection 7.0306.H(1)(f).

-Compliance with the provisions of this ordinance shall not be grounds for removing land from the floodplain unless it is filled at least two feet above the regional or base flood elevation, the fill is contiguous to land outside the floodplain, and the map is amended pursuant to Subsection 7.0306.H.
+e.
+Removal of Lands from Floodplain.
+Compliance with the provisions of this ordinance shall not be grounds for removing land from the floodplain unless it is filled at least two feet above the regional or base flood elevations, the fill is contiguous to land outside the floodplain, and the map is amended pursuant to Subsection 7.0306.H.

 Note: This procedure does not remove the requirements for the mandatory purchase of flood insurance.
 The property owner must contact FEMA to request a Letter of Map Change (LOMC).

+g.
+Municipalities and State Agencies Regulated.
 Unless specifically exempted by law, all cities, villages, towns, and counties are required to comply with this ordinance and obtain all necessary permits.
 State agencies are required to comply if s.
-13.48(13), Stats., applies.
-The construction, reconstruction, maintenance and repair of state highways and bridges by the Wisconsin Department of Transportation is exempt when s.
+13.58(13), Stats., applies.
+The construction, reconstruction, maintenance and repair of stat highways and bridges by the Wisconsin Department of Transportation is exempt when s.
 30.2022, Stats., applies.

 (2) This ordinance is not intended to repeal, abrogate or impair any existing deed restrictions, covenants or easements.
 If this ordinance imposes greater restrictions, the provisions of this ordinance shall prevail.

-In their interpretation and application, the provisions of this ordinance are the minimum requirements liberally construed in favor of the governing body and are not a limitation on or repeal of any other powers granted by the Wisconsin Statutes.
+i.
+Interpretation.
+In their interpretations and application, the provisions of this ordinance are the minimum requirements liberally construed in favor of the governing body and are not a limitation on or repeal of any other powers granted by the Wisconsin Statutes.
 If a provision of this ordinance, required by ch.
 NR 116, Wis.
 Adm.
-Code, is unclear, the provision shall be interpreted in light of the standards in effect on the date of the adoption of this ordinance or in effect on the date of the most recent text amendment to this ordinance.
+Code.
+Is unclear, the provision shall be interpreted in light of the standards in effect on the date of the adoption of this ordinance or in effect on the date of the most recent text amendment to this ordinance.

+j.
+Warning and Disclaimer of Liability.
 The flood protection standards in this ordinance are based on engineering experience and scientific research.
-Larger floods may occur or the flood height may be increased by man‑made or natural causes.
+Larger floods may occur or the flood height may be increased y man-made or natural causes.
 This ordinance does not imply or guarantee that non-floodplain areas or permitted floodplain uses will be free from flooding and flood damages.
-Nor does this ordinance create liability on the part of, or a cause of action against, the municipality or any officer or employee thereof for any flood damage that may result from reliance on this ordinance.
+Nor does this ordinance create liability in the part of, or a cause of action against, the municipality or any officer or employer thereof for any flood damage that may result from reliance on this ordinance.

 (a) Except, as allowed in par. (c) below, no floodplain development shall: